-Whenever hiring a contractor like a landscaping company to do work at your home, it’s best to start from referrals.
+Whenever hiring a contractor like a lawn care company to do work at your home, it’s best to start with referrals.
 Ask around; neighbors and friends will probably be happy to share their experiences.
 Plan to interview at least two or three companies to have a sense of price structures and to be sure you are getting the best deal and right fit.
 Once you have a list and are ready to set up appointments, make a list of questions to have on hand.
 One of the first things to know is whether the contractor has liability insurance.
 If he doesn’t, your homeowner’s policy could be at risk and you could be liable for injuries that occur on your property.
 You may want to know if the company owner or supervisor is a member of any professional organizations, which could indicate that they are up to date on best practices and are mindful of using the correct amounts of fertilizers and other chemicals—important for the safety of kids, pets and the environment.

 A printed menu of services and prices is helpful, which, in addition to mowing and fertilizing, might include anything from mulching, leaf removal, weed control and tree pruning to landscape design.
 Some prices might be fixed (like mulching, based on quantity) while mowing quotes are individual based on size of lawn, obstacles (fencing, playsets, etc.) and terrain.
 Ask what factors into your individual quote, and find out if pre-paying at the start of the season can net you a discount; bundling services together (like mowing and fertilizing) can often lower your total costs as well.

 Ask if you can expect surfaces, like walkways and driveways, to be blown clear of clippings, and if edging is included, or an extra cost.
 When you have written quotes in hand to compare, be sure to read the fine print: is there an automatic renewal clause?
 Can you subtract services at a later date without penalty?
-A reputable company will be happy to answer your questions.
+A reputable company like Authority Lawn & Landscape will be happy to answer your questions.
 Once you’ve compared your quotes and made your decision, sit back and enjoy the sun on your face and the pleasant sounds of spring—and leave the mowing duty to someone else.

 Questions to Ask When Interviewing a Lawn Care Company